What is MDF? The Ultimate Guide

 Working with MDF: cutting and painting

-Thanks to its largely uniform composition, MDF can be easily cut and painted so long as the correct processes are used.
-Thankfully, learning what is MDF and more importantly how to cut MDF correctly to minimise risks of damaging your MDF boards isn’t too dissimilar to learning how to cut plywood
+Thanks to its largely uniform composition, a medium density board can be easily cut and painted so long as the correct processes are used.
+Thankfully, learning what is MDF and more importantly how to cut MDF correctly to minimise risks of damaging your boards isn’t too dissimilar to learning how to cut plywood

-The best tip we can provide is that MDF cannot be cut easily by hand, so put your Stanley knives away.
-Due to the high-density makeup of MDF, however, using extra sharp blades is vital to avoiding splintering or other types of damage to your boards.
+The best tip we can provide is that it cannot be cut easily by hand, so put your Stanley knives away.
+Due to the high-density makeup of the board, however, using extra sharp blades is vital to avoiding splintering or other types of damage to your boards.
 Using a circular saw or table saw is preferable for this reason, but a jigsaw can be used if you’re looking to make curved cuts.

 How to select the right MDF for your next project

-For furniture makers looking to experiment whilst keeping production costs low, bendy MDF and even standard MDF are guaranteed to be great investments for your workshop.
-Our specialists here at Cabinet Timbers can also work with you to determine which MDF sizes and types are the best investment for you.
+For furniture makers looking to experiment whilst keeping production costs low, bendy and standard MDF are guaranteed to be great investments for your workshop.
+Our specialists here at Cabinet Timbers can also work with you to determine which sizes and types are the best investment for you.

 Why use Cabinet Timbers as your trusted MDF supplier?

 At Cabinet Timbers, we believe that quality materials are foundational for quality results.
 That’s why we make efforts to ensure that our range of MDF boards delivers only the highest quality materials at reasonable price points.
-When you shop our range of MDF, you can be rest assured that you’ll receive the materials you need to do your project justice – whether you’re looking to secure fire retardant MDF for interior panelling or moisture-resistant MDF for kitchen cabinetry.
+When you shop our range of boards, you can be rest assured that you’ll receive the materials you need to do your project justice.

 NEED BUILDING SUPPLIES?